 Exercise – Cost of Trouble

-Unfinished placeholder... to be finished and used in Workroom PlayTime012 on 17 April.
+To be used in Workroom PlayTime012 on 17 April.

 A 15-20 minute exploration via a simulation